-If the boiler is deactivated, have a qualified technician empty the boiler, the c.h. system.
+If the boiler is deactivated, have a qualified technician empty the boiler (heating and domestic hot water circuit), the c.h. system and the d.h.w. system.

 3.3 Condensate drain

 The condensate drain must not be modified or blocked.
 Blockage of the condensate drain, caused by debris or freezing, can cause automatic shutdown of the boiler.
 If freezing is suspected and the pipe run is accessible an attempt may be made to free the obstruction by pouring hot water over the exposed pipe an cleaning any blockage from the end of the pipe.